labordus/utilia/README.rst

 IRC and Twitter
 ~~~~~~~~~~~~~~~

-There is neither an IRC channel or a Twitter account at this time.
+There is neither an IRC channel nor a Twitter account at this time.

 Source Code and Supporting Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~